 A journey to find eternal treasure

-I am trying to reach the Holy Mountain and become a monk.
+I am trying to reach monasticism and become a monk.
 I do not know that I will get there, but I am trying.

 I expect that if I do arrive and God in his mercy grants my desires, I will be in a place with accommodations so Luddite that hot running water is not available.
 Whether I may have heating or cooling is unknown to me, although a common monastic preference is to try to avoid both.
 I will likely be one of very few English speakers around, and for all I know I may be the only American in my monastery.
 As a novice I will have people deliberately set out to strike my feelings, and above the confession that precedes Holy Communion in Holy Russia, I will be expected to tell my abbot all my thoughts every day.